 Consider the Impact of a Global Threat

-In the past, organizations have looked at supply chain exposures individually; now, risk managers must take a global perspective when considering vulnerabilities.
-This global approach is more necessary than ever before because of the COVID-19 pandemic, as well as rising trade tensions worldwide.
+In the past, organizations have looked at supply chain exposures individually; now, risk managers must take a global perspective when considering vulnerabilities as valuable lessons were learned from the COVID-19 pandemic.

-Even when the pandemic fades, organizations must still contend with a U.S.-China relationship that could interrupt international trade flow.
+Even as the pandemic fades, organizations must still contend with potential interruptions to international trade flow.
 This volatility has many organizations considering the pros and cons of sourcing their materials closer to home.

 A domestic supply chain also has its own set of risks, especially if companies have been geared to sourcing internationally.
 The financial impact of shifting supply chains can be significant in normal times.
 In times of crisis, the costs can be even greater.